autogoal/survey/docs/search-space.md

 ### Single model pipelines

 When a single model is trained end-to-end, which is often an estimator (e.g., a classifier or regressor).
-An example is training a neural network end-to-end for image classification, or a linear regression model for price estimation on tabular data.
+An example is training a linear regression model for price estimation on tabular data, or fine-tunning a fixed-architecture neural network end-to-end for image classification.

 **Examples:** {!docs/single_pipeline_examples.md!}